luczoxz/image-generator/README.md

 ### Possible requests

 #### `GET /api/random`
-Generates a random image.
+Generates a random image ID.
 No parameters required.
-Returns an image ID.

 #### `GET /images?id=<id>`
-Returns the image that has the specified ID.
+Returns the image from `./images` that has the specified ID.
 The only required parameter is `id`.
 For example: `GET /images?id=1509`

+#### `GET /images/random`
+Returns a random image from the `./images` directory